EXPLORE: Student Organizations

 One of CPCC's newest student organizations, this group of students consists of students interested in computers and computer programming.
 This group participates in national and regional competitions with other college students and are often volunteers in the community, providing their expert skills to local non-profits and schools.
-Contact Nic Colley or Farhad Javidi.
+Contact Farhad Javidi.

 Enactus is an international non-profit organization active on more than 1,400 university campuses in 48 countries.
 Enactus teams create economic opportunities in their communities by organizing outreach projects that focuses on: market economics, entrepreneurship, personal financial success skills, and business ethics.
 Contact Mike Grier.